Healthy Eating and Weight Loss: Nutrient vs Calorie Density

 - Sufficient nutrients is crucial for general health and wellbeing.

 There’s a lot of mixed messages out there, and the answer always seems to be.. it depends!
-So, to bring some order to this confusing world of nutrition, let’s start by getting some definitions out of the way:
+So, to bring some order to this chaotic world of nutrition, let’s start by getting some definitions out of the way:

 Some Quick Definitions

 A Calorie (kCal) is simply a measurement.
 It’s unit of the energy we get from food.
-Technically, 1kCal (it’s most common expression) is the amount of energy needed to heat 1 Litre of water by 1 Degree Celsius.
+Technically, 1kCal (it’s most common expression) is the amount of energy needed to heat 1 litre of water by 1 degree celsius.